Save time on marking Stile X

 3. Complete the checklist for each student while scanning your eyes over their booklet.
 This takes less than 60 seconds and gives you a score that can make up part of their total mark for the unit.

-4. Return Stile X booklets to students, along with the completed checklist.
-It provides excellent feedback about how students could enhance their learning through Stile X.
+4. Return the documents to your students, along with the completed checklist.
+It provides excellent feedback about how students could enhance their learning.

 To save you time, we’ve also created a peer assessment version of the Quick-Flick Checklist.
-Print out a copy for each student, and allocate 10 minutes of class time for students to swap booklets and fill it in.
-By reading the criteria and using them to assess someone else’s engagement with Stile X, students will become even more familiar with how to get the most out of their learning tool.
+Print out a copy for each student, and allocate 10 minutes of class time for students to swap their revision worksheets or booklets and fill it in.
+By reading the criteria and using them to assess someone else’s engagement with the revision materials, students will become even more familiar with how to get the most out of these learning tools.

 Compare students’ checklist scores with their test results, and we bet you’ll see a correlation!
-In fact, teachers have told us they’ve noticed a relationship between engagement with Stile X and student outcomes.
+In fact, teachers have told us they’ve noticed a relationship between engagement with Stile's revision resources and student outcomes.

 We’d love to hear how these checklists are working for you.
 Reach out to alexandra.russell@stileeducation.com to let us know.

 P.S.
-Special thanks to Campbell Wilson at Montmorency Secondary College, whose ideas inspired this resource.
+Special thanks to Campbell Wilson at Montmorency Secondary College, whose ideas inspired this resources.